Saidu Sharif

 Saidū Sharīf (Urdu, Pashto: سيدو شریف; /ur/, /ps/), also known as Saidu Baba, or simply as Saidu, is the capital of the Swat district, Khyber Pakhtunkhwa, Pakistan.
 The city also serves as the capital of the Malakand Division.
 It was named after Saidu Baba, a prominent leader of the former state of Swat.

-Saidu Sharif is the hub of several official buildings, and archeological sites such as the Swat Museum, the mausoleum of Saidu Baba, Royal residential palace of the former Wali-e-Swat, and the archaeological remains of the Butkara Buddhist Stupa.
+Saidu Sharif is the hub of several official buildings, and archaeological sites such as the Swat Museum, the mausoleum of Saidu Baba, Royal residential palace of the former Wali-e-Swat, and the archaeological remains of the Butkara Buddhist Stupa.

 Etymology

 The older name of Saidu Sharif was Baligram.
-In 1835, Akhund of Swat, a Sufi saint commonly known as Saidu Baba, settled here, renaming the city to Saidu Sharif.
+In 1835, Akhund of Swat, a Sufi saint commonly known as Saidu Baba, a Gujjar settled here, renaming the city to Saidu Sharif.

 Climate

 Saidu Sharif has a hot-summer Mediterranean climate (Csa) under the Köppen climate classification.
 The average annual temperature in Saidu Sharif is 19.3 °C, while the annual precipitation average is 894 mm.
 November is the driest month with 22 mm of precipitation, while August is the wettest one with average precipitation of 134 mm.

 June is the hottest month of the year with an average temperature of 29.2 °C while January is the coldest one with an average temperature of 7.5 °C.